harshadkdandage/yolov8_SAM/README.md

 This script captures bounding boxes of detected objects using YOLOv8 and the boxe information is used to segment the objects.

-Install ultralytics and segment_anything: pip install ultralytics and pip install segment_anything
+Install ultralytics and segment_anything:

+pip install ultralytics

+pip install segment_anything

 Download weights of pre-trained SAM model:  wget https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth